Men linked to white supremacist group plead not guilty

 GREENBELT, Md.
-(AP) — Two men accused of being members of a violent white supremacist group called The Base pleaded not guilty Tuesday to charges in a federal indictment in Maryland.
+(AP) — Three men accused of being members of a violent white supremacist group called The Base pleaded not guilty Tuesday to charges in a federal indictment in Maryland.

-Brian Mark Lemley Jr., 33, of Elkton, Maryland, entered the plea during his arraignment on charges including illegal transportation of a machine gun and transporting a firearm and ammunition with the intent to commit a felony.
+Former Canadian Armed Forces reservist Patrik Mathews, 27; and Brian Mark Lemley Jr., 33, of Elkton, Maryland; entered their pleas during separate arraignments on charges including transporting a firearm and ammunition with the intent to commit a felony.

-William Garfield Bilbrough IV, a 19-year-old pizza delivery driver who lived with his grandmother in Denton, Maryland,before his arrest,pleaded not guilty to charges including conspiracy to “transport and harbor certain aliens.”
+William Garfield Bilbrough IV, a 19-year-old pizza delivery driver who lived with his grandmother in Denton, Maryland, before his arrest, pleaded not guilty to charges including conspiracy to “transport and harbor certain aliens.”

-A third man charged in the case, former Canadian Armed Forces reservist Patrik Mathews, is scheduledfor arraignmentlater on Tuesday.

 In a court filing, Justice Department prosecutors said Lemley and Mathews discussed “the planning of violence” at a gun rights rally in Richmond, Virginia, in January.
 A closed-circuit television camera and microphone installed by investigators in a Delaware home captured Mathews talking about the Virginia rally as a “boundless” opportunity, prosecutors said.